emberjs/website/source/blog/2018-01-01-ember-2-18-released.md

 Newly generate Ember applications will now have only a single `.eslintrc.js` file.
-This file uses the "overrides" feature of ESLint to customize rules appropriately for test or Node.js files.
+This file uses the "overrides" feature of ESLint to customize rules appropriately for test or Node files.

 For more details see: